Wizz Air warns of more losses in 'transition year'

 ($1 = 0.8189 euros)

-Reporting by Laurence Frost in Paris and Yadarisa Shabong in Bengaluru; Editing by Muralikumar Anantharaman and Christian Schmollinger
+Reporting by Laurence Frost in Paris; Additional reporting by Yadarisa Shabong in Bengaluru; Editing by Christian Schmollinger and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.